 Our business offer includes community nursing, urgent treatment, primary care streaming, urgent on-day primary care, GP home visiting, phlebotomy, community hospital medical cover, telephone consultation support, weekend palliative care home visiting.
 Throughout the COVID-19 pandemic, we have supported the national incident response by operating testing and vaccination programmes, as well as delivering home oximetry monitoring for patients receiving out of hospital treatment for Coronavirus.

 We are equally at the heart of the national NHS111 first service – responding to nearly two million calls a year (2019-2020) from centres in Derby, Chesterfield and Leicester.
 We are expanding into Bath, Swindon and Wiltshire; and continue to support the London Ambulance Service with non-urgent calls.
-Our NHS111 team comprises Health Advisers, Clinical Advisers, Pharmacists, Pharmacists and Dental Nurses and in 2019 an assessment by the Care Quality Commission (CQC) reported that ‘staff involved and treated people with compassion, kindness, dignity and respect’ – contributing to an overall rating of ‘OUTSTANDING’ for the company’s three sites.
+To support this provision across a large geographical area, DHU 111 employs: Health Advisers, Clinical Advisers, Pharmacists, Paramedics and Dental Nurses.
+In 2019 an assessment by the Care Quality Commission (CQC) reported that ‘staff involved and treated people with compassion, kindness, dignity and respect’ – contributing to an overall rating of ‘OUTSTANDING’ for the company’s three sites.
 In August 2021, after a data examination, the CQC determined that an inspection or rating review was not required at this stage.
 We are incredibly proud to offer our patients this exceptional accredited service.

 As well as putting our patients first, we support a career development pathway for our people – developing a strategic approach to leadership, wellbeing, talent management, and continuous education for both our clinical and non-clinical staff, offering everyone an opportunity to grow the skills, knowledge and experience that enables a high-quality patient-focused service.